clintre/solseek/README.md

 [Features](#features) | [Requirements & Installation](#requirements) | [Usage](#usage)

-Solseek is a simple terminal user interface that allows you to browse, search, and manage packages from the Solus packages.
+Solseek is a simple terminal user interface that allows you to browse, search, and manage packages for Solus and Flatpak.
 Packages can be installed, reinstalled, updated, verified, and removed through the interface.
 It is built around the native tools ( bash, eopkg, flatpak, etc.) to avoid complications.
-It uses the power of fzf for the ui/ux and filtering.

 <p align="center">Click image below to see a short demo video</p>